-The student or student organization has the opportunity to appeal the outcome of a formal hearing if it results in a loss of privilege, including suspension, dismissal, or denial of certain university privileges, including but not limited to housing, network access, or athletic privileges.
-For gender-based violence hearings, the complainant and respondent both have the opportunity to appeal, regardless of the outcome of the hearing and whether or not there is a loss of privilege.
+The respondent has the opportunity to appeal the outcome of a formal hearing if it results in a loss of privilege, including suspension, dismissal, or denial of certain university privileges, including but not limited to housing, network access, or athletic privileges.
+For gender-based violence hearings, both the complainant and respondent have the opportunity to appeal, regardless of the outcome of the hearing and whether or not there is a loss of privilege.
 Sanctions take effect immediately, pending the appellate officer's decision or the end of the appeal period.